Soviet famine of 1946–1947: Impact on children

-Novooleksandrivka, Kirovohrad oblast, his father, Panas Kravtsov, a participant in the Winter War and WWII, was deported to Kamchatka on a falsified by NKVD case.
-And Dmytro died at the age of 14 from the starvation in 1946 and the stress suffered during the bombing during WWII.
+Novooleksandrivka, Kirovohrad oblast, his father, Panas Kravtsov, a participant in the Winter War and the Second World War, was deported to Kamchatka on a falsified by NKVD case.
+Dmytro died at the age of 14 from the starvation in 1946 and the stress suffered during bombing.

 The infrastructure of children's nursing homes and hospitals was negatively affected by the "bread-conversation" campaign that the government started in October 1946, as the reduction of food and staff in the state-provided health service threatened the childcare system, which had been ambitiously planned to expand considerably in 1947, with severe understaffing.